Hi Bob. Can you tell us about Digital Scientists and your company’s mission?

-Yes, the next target is medium-sized companies that might be going through a digital transformation.
+Yes, the next target is medium-sized companies that might be going through a digital transformation consulting process.
 We work with some firms that are not necessarily in the software business yet, but they want to create a platform to change the way they go to market.
 We often help companies that are actually already in the software business.
 They typically have a platform that’s 10 to 15 years old, and they need to completely rethink and reimagine what that product is for today’s market.
 They’re actually looking for an outside firm to integrate with their own team, to help them accelerate the build and launch of a new version of their product.
 It’s more difficult and requires more work on alignment, but we integrate well with other companies.

 And the third target segment?